Olivia Culpo Reveals That Her Stick-On Underwear Fell Off While She Was Wearing Dress With A Daring Slit

 “That’s hilarious and definitely something I would never try as that would be my luck!” a third commenter remarked.
 “You look gorgeous with or without stick on underwear!”

 Many of Olivia’s followers also praised her dress.
 She revealed that it was from Georges Hobeika, the same designer responsible for the yellow ensemble that she wore for a night out in Miami earlier in the week.
-That look also include a high slit.
+That look also included a high slit.